MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 - Implemented Management Groups
 - Created custom RBAC roles
 - Assigned RBAC roles

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Management groups are used to logically organize subscriptions.
++ The built-in root management group includes all the management groups and subscriptions.
++ Azure has many built-in roles.
+You can assign these roles to control access to resources.
++ You can create new roles or customize existing roles.
++ Roles are defined in a JSON formatted file and include *Actions*, *NotActions*, and *AssignableScopes*.
++ You can use the Activity Log to monitor role assignments.

+## Learn more with self-paced training

++ [Secure your Azure resources with Azure role-based access control (Azure RBAC)](https://learn.microsoft.com/training/modules/secure-azure-resources-with-rbac/).
+Use Azure RBAC to manage access to resources in Azure.
++ [Create custom roles for Azure resources with role-based access control (RBAC)](https://learn.microsoft.com/training/modules/create-custom-azure-roles-with-rbac/).
+Understand the structure of role definitions for access control.
+Identify the role properties to use that define your custom role permissions.
+Create an Azure custom role and assign to a user.

 ### You have successfully completed the lab